 Software Engineering (Java): A lot of people think Java can be difficult to learn and master, but those who are eager for the challenge will find that Java is used in a lot of applications, in a lot of industries, and in a lot of ways.
 After learning some fundamentals, those who choose to specialize in Java development will learn to use Java and other languages and tools like SQL, Spring Boot, and GitHub, to build object-oriented programs.
 We hope the effort it takes to learn this language well will help these students stand apart for any company looking to add some new Java engineers.

 Data Analytics: As we all are moving across the internet, downloading apps, spending time on social media, and more, there has been an explosion of data collection.
 Many companies are hoping to better collect, sort, and meaningfully understand data, which makes data analytics an interesting tech field — it’s not just for people who want to build apps or software, but could be for marketers, accountants, managers, and or just about any business professional who is looking to get insights from quantitative information.
 In this 16-week course, students will learn the fundamentals of development before learning to use tools like Python and SQL to manipulate and understand data.
+(For more inspiration, here’s a good primer on data science and machine learning in modern software development.)

 We will also continue to teach our legacy iOS development, QA testing, and UX Design programs while we explore how to modify those to match the same format as our new programs.